expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

-Returns a `Promise<boolean>` that resolves a `boolean` value for whether the device has the specified system feature.
+Returns a `Promise<boolean>` that resolves to a `boolean` value indicating whether the device has the specified system feature.

 **Examples**